top of page

 "...doing it differently which can be 10x better"

-In the last Episode I covered the world of Formula 1 which, aside from being a personal passion also coincided with the Formula 1 being in Melbourne.
+In previous posts I covered the world of Formula 1 and mountain bike racing.
+Aside from being personal passions also coincided with the Formula 1 Melbourne Grand Prix.
 This episode we look at another personal passion of mine.
-Let's look at Cyber Security lessons from Mountain Bike Racing.
+Let's look at competitive gaming and Cyber Security.

 Five lessons from Competitive Gaming for Cyber Security